Evilazaro/contoso-arch-center/_docs/contoso-app-arch-fund/architecture-styles/architecture-styles-content.md

 # Architecture styles

 An *architecture style* is a family of architectures that share certain characteristics.
 For example, {% include doc.html name="N-tier" path="n-tier-content" %} is a common architecture style.
-More recently, {% include doc.html name="Microservices architecture" path="n-tier-content" %} have started to gain favor.
+More recently, {% include doc.html name="Microservices" path="microservices-content" %} have started to gain favor.
 Architecture styles don't require the use of particular technologies, but some technologies are well-suited for certain architectures.
 For example, containers are a natural fit for microservices.

 We have identified a set of architecture styles that are commonly found in cloud applications.
 The article for each style includes: